dsmh/Strategies/README.md

-# Stretagys
+# Stretegies
-Trade Stretagys for Freqtrade
+Trade Stretagies for Freqtrade